marcbecc/dotfiles/notes.md

 **(To use neovim fully, install the neovim python package in your environments)**
 * install ranger, copy default config, set \$EDITOR variable to vim/nvim in zshrc
 * set image preview in ranger with w3m
-* installed sxiv
+* install sxiv
-* installed awesomewm
+* install awesomewm
+* install typora
-* installed source-highlight and modified zshrc to make less have syntax highlighting
+* install source-highlight and modified zshrc to make less have syntax highlighting
-* installed qtile -- build from source in future
+* install qtile -- build from source in future
-* installed nnn
+* install nnn
 * set up change directory on exit in nnn -- see the github page under misc/quitcd/zsh. make sure ~/.config/nnn/ exists (or whatever the appropriate location is)
-* installed tizonia via snap -- it's a CLI for spotify and other services
+* install tizonia via snap -- it's a CLI for spotify and other services
-* installed rofi
+* install rofi
 * added line in i3 configuration to replace dmenu with it.
-* installed papirus icon themes
+* install papirus icon themes
-* installed universal-ctags (a maintained version of exuberant ctags) from source, to use with vim-gutentags
+* install universal-ctags (a maintained version of exuberant ctags) from source, to use with vim-gutentags
-* installed zathura pdf reader and the gruvbox zathurarc (curl it in ~/.config/zathura)
+* install zathura pdf reader and the gruvbox zathurarc (curl it in ~/.config/zathura)
 * install tmux and dvtm (2 terminal multiplexers)
 * install surf (to build from source, first `sudo apt install --no-install-recommends build-essential libgtk-3-dev libgcr-3-dev libwebkit2gtk-4.0-dev` then`sudo make install clean`)
 * install lynx